-(17) This man's vice president was forced to take the oath of office in Havana due to illness and died only a month later.
-Jefferson Davis served as this president's Secretary of War. (+) and this man's Secretary of State advised ministers to draft the Ostend Manifesto.
-The () Kansas-Nebraska Act was signed by, for the points, what 14th president of the United States, the only one from New Hampshire?
+(20) This man's vice president was forced to take the oath of office in Havana due to illness and died only a month later.
+Jefferson Davis served as this president's secretary of war, and this man's secretary of state (+) advised ministers to draft the Ostend Manifesto.
+The Kansas-Nebraska Act and () Gadsden Purchase treaty were signed by, for the points, what 14th president of the United States, the only one from New Hampshire?